keatura/my-ordinary-vault-md/Andefaelt/Sessions/01_Kalivny Arc/Andefaelt Session 5.md

 - When Hearsay goes into work Ezaren is there.
 - Marek cant really do much beyond enforcing that they cant directly take the other 3 party members without backlash, (mostly begging the Zevkan government for support as they are closest to them.)
 - In the meantime, he can't stop him from being a mercenary as that would be against the cities' laws and he isn't the Mayor.

+##### Kalivny gets investigated by the Asyrian Military
+- 4 Templars show up along with some more occupying reinforcements
+- they question Marek and occupy the town guard building, waiting for the "group" to return
+- Bolt hides the Funny Box in his closet under a floorboard.
+(DC20 investigation)
+-

 ### Other Scenes